-On June 17, 2025, the Historic Districts Council (HDC) recognized the International Hildreth Meière Association (IHMA) with a 2025 Grassroots Preservation Award at a celebratory ceremony held at St. Mark’s Church in-the-Bowery in New York City.
+On June 17, 2025, the Historic Districts Council (HDC) recognized the International Hildreth Meière Association (IHMA) with a 2025 Grassroots Preservation Award at a celebratory ceremony held at St. Mark’s Church in the Bowery in New York City.

 Who Was Hildreth Meière?

-Her signature works in New York City include:
+A few of her signature works in New York City include:

 - The glittering glass mosaics of the “Red Room” at One Wall Street

-- The iconic roundels of Dance, Drama, and Song on the façade of Radio City Music Hall
+- The iconic roundels of Dance, Drama, and Song on the facade of Radio City Music Hall

 - Mosaics at St. Bartholomew’s Church and Temple Emanu-El